prateekparallel/SSLClient/README.md

 What is HTTPS network protocol?

 This is going to be a complete SSL-based client application for both RESTFul and SOAP calls.
-The beauty of this project is, it support both JKS and PKCS certificate through different configuration facilities provides with this project.
-You can download the project and just need to refractor this framework/codebase and replace the existing Java classes with your classes to make this framework fulfill your business needs.
+The beauty of this project is, it supports both JKS and PKCS certificate through different configuration facilities provides with this project.
+You can download the project and just need to refactor this framework/codebase and replace the existing Java classes with your classes to make this framework fulfill your business needs.